Are Bonds or Dividend Stocks the Better Income Strategy For Retirement?

 Bonds (especially Treasuries or investment-grade corporates) have been paying around 4–5%, depending on maturity and risk.

-Dividend-paying stocks often yield 2–4% — though some sectors (like utilities or REITs) may pay a bit more.
+Dividend-paying stocks often yield 2–4% — though some sectors (like utilities and Real Estate Investment Trusts (REITs) and Business Development Companies (BDCs)) often pay a bit more.

 So bonds typically have a higher yield than stocks, but the risk and stability behind that income are very different.